kubeflow/website/content/docs/components/training/mxnet.md

 ## Installing MXNet Operator

+_This section has not yet been converted to kustomize, please refer to [kubeflow/manifests/issues/228](https://github.com/kubeflow/manifests/issues/228)._

 If you haven't already done so please follow the [Getting Started Guide](https://www.kubeflow.org/docs/started/getting-started/) to deploy Kubeflow.

 A version of MXNet support was introduced with Kubeflow 0.2.0.
 You must be using a version of Kubeflow newer than 0.2.0.